 But the point here is that he was fit.
 Super fit.
-The fact his bike cost less than $400, was made out of steel, and weighed more than some compact Korean made cars didn’t matter.
-He could power it up any slope going, and could keep up with buddies riding bikes that cost 3 times as much.
+The fact his bike cost less than $400, was made out of steel, and weighed more than some compact Korean-made cars didn’t matter.
+He could power it up any slope and could keep up with buddies riding bikes that cost 3 times as much.
 (And by buddies, he means me!)

 It was just his life.
-But one day between the age of 20 and 42, he went from having a 6 pack stomach, to just having 6-pack of beer in the fridge.
-His doc. told him was seriously overweight…so he started playing basketball again.
+But one day between the ages of 20 and 42, he went from having a 6-pack stomach to just having a 6-pack of beer in the fridge.
+His doctor told him he was seriously overweight…so he started playing basketball again.

-He strode onto the court like a pro, and collapsed in a blubbery mess of incompetence and heavy breathing on the side of the court.
-He consoled myself with the lie that he was just wasn’t young enough to play a sport like that.
+He joined a local team and prepared to amaze them with his Michael Jordan/Magic Johnson/LeBron James-esque hybrid collection of skills.
+He strode onto the court like a pro and collapsed in a blubbery mess of incompetence and heavy breathing on the side of the court.
+He consoled himself with the lie that he just wasn’t young enough to play a sport like that.

 So he tried something else.
 That something else was cycling.

 Maybe, he said he thought, it was time to admit defeat and quit.
-But good manners, forced him to continue on.
+But good manners forced him to continue.

-Presently they came to a long steep backroad climb: The kind of near vertical ascent that buses would have to shift into the lowest gear in order to get up.
-My friend said he almost groaned, and was about to just tell the old man to f*** off and leave him alone, when the old man wheeled his bike to a stop and began pushing his bike up the hill, whistling as he did so.
+Presently they came to a long steep backroad climb: The kind of near-vertical ascent that buses would have to shift into the lowest gear to get up.
+My friend said he almost groaned and was about to just tell the old man to leave him alone, when the old man wheeled his bike to a stop and began pushing his bike up the hill, whistling as he did so.

 At the top of the hill, the old man bid his farewell and rode off, literally into the mist.

-Tom won’t let me write an article about him, so here’s ten other people from the world, to inspire you to get out there and ride, and why you should never quit…
+Tom won’t let me write an article about him, so here are ten other people from the world, to inspire you to get out there and ride, and why you should never quit…

-At an age where most people are either long dead or dying, 103 year old Robert Marchand is beating records.
-In January 2014, he beat the world record for distance travelled in one hour on an indoor track by cyclists aged over 100.
+Trust the French.
+At an age where most people are either long dead or dying, 103-year-old Robert Marchand is beating records.
+In January 2014, he beat the world record for distance traveled in one hour on an indoor track by cyclists aged over 100.
 He managed to travel 26.9km in the time, beating the previous record by 2 km.
 That record was held by…oh…him, as well.
 He shows no sign of stopping either.

-For his 103rd birthday, in November 2014 he celebrated his big day by climbing a mountain, named appropriately, the Col Robert Marchand…Yes, that’s right, he had a hill named after him.
-He claims his aim is to keep riding until his 105th Birthday, after which he will begin to slow down.
+For his 103rd birthday, in November 2014 he celebrated his big day by climbing a mountain, named appropriately, Col Robert Marchand…Yes, that’s right, he had a hill named after him.
+He claims he aims to keep riding until his 105th Birthday, after which he will begin to slow down.

 But Robert Marchand was no pro cyclist.
 Before he retired some 40 years ago, or so, he was a logger and firefighter.
 If that doesn’t give you a reason to get out there in the saddle, then perhaps this next one will.

-Of course no matter how young you feel, or how fit you are, or even how many people stop and applaud you ‘keeping on riding as you advance through the years, if you do crazy things.
-In the UK, in August 2014, this 74 year old woman was stopped for driving down the ‘hard shoulder’ of a UK Freeway.
+Of course no matter how young you feel, how fit you are, or even how many people stop and applaud you ‘keep on riding as you advance through the years if you do crazy things.
+In the UK, in August 2014, this 74-year-old woman was stopped for driving down the ‘hard shoulder’ of a UK Freeway.

-According to the comments section on YouTube, this man is apparently 76 years old.
-Another commenter also notes quite succinctly that this guy has the body of a 16 year old.
+According to the comments section on YouTube, this man is 76 years old.
+Another commenter also notes quite succinctly that this guy has the body of a 16-year-old.
 You can’t argue with that.
-You also can’t argue with the fact that for an elderly looking gentleman the man has an extremely well-honed sense of balance.
+You also can’t argue with the fact that for an elderly looking gentleman, the man has an extremely well-honed sense of balance.

 Carl Georg Rasmussen is the man who gave Europe, and the world the first modern velomobile.
 That in itself is a fairly major achievement.
 With his experience building and designing gliders and planes, he came up with the idea of building the first modern, lightweight, and fast velomobile.